Saintes, Charente-Maritime

 Saintes ([sɛ̃t]; Poitevin-Saintongeais: Sénte) is a commune and historic town in western France, in the Charente-Maritime department of which it is a sub-prefecture, in Nouvelle-Aquitaine.
-Its inhabitants are called Saintaises and Saintais.
-Saintes is the second-largest city in Charente-Maritime, with 25,518 inhabitants in 2008.
+Saintes is the second-largest city in Charente-Maritime, with 25,518 inhabitants in 2021.
 The city's immediate surroundings form the second-most populous metropolitan area in the department, with 56,598 inhabitants.
 While a majority of the surrounding landscape consists of fertile, productive fields, a significant minority of the region remains forested, its natural state.

 In Roman times, Saintes was known as Mediolanum Santonum.
 During much of its history, the name of the city was spelled Xaintes or Xainctes.

 Primarily built on the left bank of the Charente, Saintes became the first Roman capital of Aquitaine.
 Later it was designated as the capital of the province of Saintonge under the Ancien Régime.
 Following the French Revolution, it briefly became the prefecture of the department (then called Charente-Inférieure) during the territorial reorganization of 1790, until La Rochelle was designated and superseded it in 1810.
-Although it only had the status of a subprefecture, Saintes was allowed to remain the judicial center of the department.
+Although it had the status only of a subprefecture, Saintes was allowed to remain the judicial centre of the department.
 In the late 19th century, Saintes was chosen as the seat of the VIIIth arrondissement of the Chemins de Fer de l'État, railways, which enabled an era of economic and demographic growth.

-Today, Saintes remains the economic heart of the center of the department, and it is an important transportation hub.
+Today, Saintes remains the economic heart of the centre of the department, and it is an important transport hub.
 A few major industrial businesses operate (in electronics, rail repair, construction of hoists).
-The city's commerce and service sector is large, featuring the headquarters of Coop Atlantique, and administrative functions of state, courts, and legal services; banks, schools, and a hospital.
+The city's commerce and service sector is large, featuring the headquarters of Co-op Atlantique, and administrative functions of state, courts, and legal services; banks, schools, and a hospital.
 Beyond this, property maintenance, retail, and tourism sectors provide large numbers of jobs.

 Because of its noteworthy Gallo-Roman, medieval and classical heritage, Saintes is a tourist destination.
 It has been a member of the French Towns and Lands of Art and History since 1990.
 It has several museums, a theater, cinemas, and organizes numerous festivals.
-A European center of musical research and practice is in its Abbaye aux Dames.
+A European centre of musical research and practice is based in its Abbaye aux Dames.